Bridgewater Mulching Services

 Contact Bridgewater's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Bridgewater residents can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
+Bridgewater residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
 Residents must present a valid permit or sticker for access.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and requires permits and fees for disposal.
-Municipal mulch is sourced from local tree maintenance and storm debris, ensuring clean, pesticide-free, and properly aged (6-12 months) materials.
-For more information, contact:
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring high-quality, pesticide-free materials aged for 6-12 months.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, under 50 lbs, using biodegradable twine.
+The Transfer Station operates on set hours and requires permits and fees for use.
+Sourcing options include municipal programs (free or low-cost), regional suppliers (hardwood mulch 30-50/cubic yard, bark 35-60/cubic yard, decorative stone 50-100/cubic yard), and sustainable local sources.
+All materials must be free from construction debris and invasive species.
+For more information or to coordinate yard waste disposal:

 Bridgewater Department of Public Works